NicolaiVoldstedlund/BIMmanager_g_01/A4/README.md

-# Github tutorial for Managers
+# Github tutorial for OpenBIM Managers

 ## Direct link to tutorial
 https://youtu.be/DKpiDff5Qs0